 Michael Shoffner is a Senior Research Software Architect in the Data Sciences Group at RENCI, a UNC-based research institute that develops and deploys advanced technologies to enable research discoveries, and an adjunct faculty member in the UNC School of Information and Library Science (SILS).
 Previously he has been a technical architect, a member of an emerging technologies strategy group, and co-founder of an early area Internet technology consultancy with clients in the biomedical and education spaces.
 He co-authored one of the first trade books on the Java programming language and spearheaded the world’s first online radio station simulcast.

 Rod Smith is an IBM fellow and Vice President of the IBM Emerging Internet Technologies organization, where he leads a group of highly technical innovators who are developing solutions to help organizations realize the value of big data.
 His early advocacy in the industry has played an important role in the adoption of technologies such as J2EE, Linux, Web services, XML, rich Internet applications, and various wireless standards.

 As an IBM Fellow, Rod is helping lead IBM’s efforts around big data analytics and the application of IBM Watson like technologies to business solutions, helping companies make better decisions more quickly for improved business outcomes.
-His early identification of emerging technologies has led to a sustained record of achievement...
+His early identification of emerging technologies has led to a sustained record of achievement in the...
 Read More.

 Julie Steele is an editor at O’Reilly Media interested in connecting people and ideas.
 She finds beauty in discovering new ways to understand complex systems, and so enjoys topics related to gathering, storing, analyzing, and visualizing data.
 She holds a Master’s degree in Political Science (International Relations) from Rutgers University.